-Able uses recycled mailers and repurpose its shipping boxes for storage at their headquarters.
+Able uses recycled mailers and repurpose its shipping boxes for storage at its headquarters.
 Their vendors also incorporate recycled packaging and repurpose leather wastage from production into small leather goods.
 The scrap metal from their jewelry production is also collected and sent off to a refinery that melts it down and processes it into new pieces of wire sheets.
 With that their staff is made of 95% women who are ensured fair treatment and living wages.

 Encircled's Materials and Fabrics

-Encircled uses sustainable fabrics like modal, TENCEL™ lyocell, rayon from bamboo, non-GMO organic cotton and linen.
+Encircled uses sustainable fabrics like modal, TENCEL™ lyocell, rayon from bamboo, non-GMO organic cotton, and linen.
 Check out the product description for more details on specific items.
-They also offer the option to ‘Shop by Fabric’.
+They also offer the option to 'Shop by Fabric'.

 Encircled's Ethical Sourcing

-Encircled makes all of its products in Canada where they are subject to the high labour standards of the Province of Ontario, as well as those set by their own ethical code of conduct, going beyond what is required by law.
+Encircled makes all of its products in Canada where they are subject to the high labor standards of the Province of Ontario, as well as those set by their own ethical code of conduct, going beyond what is required by law.